nixworks/public/news/2013/05/7/README.md

 ##### Bank of China
 ### [The Bank of China halts business with a North Korean bank accused by the United States of financing Pyongyang's missile and nuclear programs. ](/news/2013/05/7/the-bank-of-china-halts-business-with-a-north-korean-bank-accused-by-the-united-states-of-financing-pyongyang-s-missile-and-nuclear-programs.md)
-_Context: United States, North Korea, North Korea's nuclear program, Bank of China_
+_Context: North Korea, Bank of China, North Korea's nuclear program, United States_

 ##### Microsoft
 ### [Microsoft acknowledges and plans to address complaints with its Windows 8 operating system - changes will be available later this year. ](/news/2013/05/7/microsoft-acknowledges-and-plans-to-address-complaints-with-its-windows-8-operating-system-a-changes-will-be-available-later-this-year.md)
-_Context: operating system, Windows 8, Microsoft_
+_Context: Microsoft, operating system, Windows 8_

 ##### Reserve Bank of Australia
 ### [The Reserve Bank of Australia cuts its benchmark interest rate to 2.75%, down from 3.00%. ](/news/2013/05/7/the-reserve-bank-of-australia-cuts-its-benchmark-interest-rate-to-2-75-down-from-3-00.md)